-So, an electric kettle doesn’t use a lot of electricity compared to the other electric appliances as you need it for 2 to 5 minutes to boil water.
+So, an electric kettle doesn’t use a lot of electricity compared to other electric appliances as you need it for 2 to 5 minutes to boil water

-Which is more effective: electric kettle or gas stove?
+Which is more effective: an electric kettle or a gas stove?

 Undoubtedly, to boil water in a short time and in the case of energy-saving, an electric kettle is comparatively more efficient than a gas stove.

 Because if you use a gas stove to heat water, most energy will be lost around the stove.

 On the other hand, an electric kettle is designed with a heating coil placed in the precise position of the kettle so that it can instantly heat water when the current flow begins.

 So, there is no wastage of energy in the case of an electric kettle and if you would like to heat water instantly then there is no alternative to an electric kettle.

 How much electricity does a 3000W kettle use?